creatary/creatary-node.js-sdk/README.md

 ### Initialization

-Init Creatary module with your application consumer key and secret: (that you obtain from https://creatary.com)
+Init Creatary module with your application consumer key and secret (also called client_id and client_secret: (that you obtain from https://creatary.com)

 ```js
 var creatary = require('creatary').init(consumer_key, consumer_secret, [optional_parameters]);